robbchar/corefx/Contributing.md

    Consider enabling "View White Space (Ctrl+E, S)" if using Visual Studio, to aid detection.
 9. If a file happens to differ in style from these guidelines (e.g. private members are named `m_member` rather than `_member`), the existing style in that file takes precedence.
-   There is an ongoing discussion on which cases to leave as-is and which to just change over to the standard style guidelines.
-Once the discussion concludes, this particular guideline will change accordingly.

 ### Example File: